K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Theoretical backgrounds

 By plugging the weight vector of $\omega_s=s$ into Eq. (\ref{rep_kernel_whardy}), the reproducing kernel in the Dirichlet semi-norm space is given by

 where $u$ and $v$ are complex numbers in the unit disk $\mathbb{D}$.

-Since the semi-norm is independent of the 0-th Fourier coefficient, all constant functions have the identical zero norm.
-Several ways to extend the semi-norm to the Dirichlet norm are followings.
-A simple solution for the Dirichlet norm is including the 0-th Fourier coefficient $f_0$ into the semi-norm:
+Since the semi-norm is independent of the 0-th Fourier coefficient, all constant functions belong to the identical zero norm.
+Several ways to extend the semi-norm to the Dirichlet norm are as follows.
+The simplest solution to the identical Dirichlet semi-norm issue is including the 0-th Fourier coefficient $f_0$ into the semi-norm:

 Another solution is adding the Hardy norm to the Dirichlet semi-norm.
-With including the Hardy norm, the Dirichlet norm is given by
+By adding the Hardy norm, the Dirichlet norm is given by

 and the reproducing kernel in the Dirichlet space is found as

 where $u, v \in\mathbb{D}\setminus \{0\}$.

 The Bergman space is also a weighted Hardy space.
 The Bergman space $\mathcal{A}$ is the function space of a finite Bergman norm defined as